2018–2019 Gaza border protests: Worldwide protests

-In Boston, Massachusetts, eight protesters, who chained themselves to the exterior door of the Israeli Consulate, were arrested by police for disorderly conduct, disturbing the peace, and trespassing.
-Naturei Karta anti-Zionist protesters joined some thousands in London, UK, to show solidarity with Palestinians.
+In Boston, eight protesters, who chained themselves to the exterior door of the Israeli Consulate, were arrested by police for disorderly conduct, disturbing the peace, and trespassing.
+In London, anti-Zionist Naturei Karta members joined with protesters to show solidarity with Palestinians.

 Reactions

 States

-The escalation of violence in Gaza concerned the entire Arab world.
+The escalation of violence in Gaza drew concern from the Arab world.
 Jordan and Egypt condemned Israel's use of force, considering recent developments as harmful to brokering peace.
 Turkish President Recep Tayyip Erdoğan and Israeli Prime Minister Benjamin Netanyahu exchanged heated remarks over the border clashes; Erdoğan labeled the Israeli response an "inhumane attack" amid growing international criticism of the Israeli military.
 Erdoğan accused Israel of committing a "genocide", calling Israel a "terrorist state".
-In response to anti-Israeli comments and actions by Erdoğan, the Knesset discussed the possibility of recognizing the Armenian genocide.
+In response to the anti-Israeli comments by Erdoğan, the Knesset discussed the possibility of recognizing the Armenian genocide.

 Australia and United States voiced support for Israel's right to defend itself.
-Costa Rica, Egypt, France, Germany, Indonesia, Iran, Jordan, Morocco, South Africa, Sweden, Turkey, and Vatican have criticized the actions of Israel or both sides of the conflict.
+Costa Rica, Egypt, France, Germany, Indonesia, Jordan, Morocco, South Africa, Sweden, Turkey, and the Vatican have criticized the actions of Israel or both sides of the conflict.

 On 15 May, British Prime Minister Theresa May said, speaking alongside Turkish President Erdoğan, that "There is an urgent need to establish the facts of what happened yesterday through an independent and transparent investigation, including why such a volume of live fire was used and what role Hamas played in events."
 U.S. Ambassador to the UN, Nikki Haley, said that "Anyone who truly cares about children in Gaza should insist that Hamas immediately stop using children as cannon fodder in its conflict with Israel."